-Sue: Look, it was only four episodes long and it moved.
+Sue: Look, it was only four episodes and it moved.

 Nicol: You should see some of the stuff Neil makes my mam watch.

-Sue: That was a walk in the park compared to something like The Toymaker or The Zarbi Planet.
-Some of the episodes don’t even exist and we still watch them!
+Sue: That was a walk in the park compared to something like The Toymaker or The Zarbi Planet (sic).
+Some of the episodes don’t even exist, and we still watch them!

 Me: So, what score are you going to give it?

-Sue: Well, the script was good but the plot was bad, if that makes sense.
-The acting was variable and the monsters were definitely comical, but there were some very enjoyable moments.
+Sue: Well, the script was good, but the plot was terrible, if that makes any sense.
+The acting was variable, and the monsters were comical, but there were some enjoyable moments.
 And it was only four parts.
 And it moved.
-So –

-Incidentally, Nicol gave The Krotons a 3 (“it’s 1969!”) while Gary gave it a measly 1.
+Nicol gave The Krotons three out of 10.
+Gary gave it a one.
 Feel free to boo.